-World’s Longest Living Mesotheliomia Patient Shares His Secret for Surviving Cancer
+World’s Longest Living Mesothelioma Patient Shares His Secret for Surviving Cancer

 “When I was diagnosed, there was no conventional treatment considered curative…I was told to get my affairs in order,” said Paul.

 True to his roots, though, Paul quickly shifted gears into survivor mode.
-He developed a motto which he eventually used to encourage others who were suffering from Mesothelioma:
+He developed a motto which he eventually used to encourage others who were suffering from Mesothelioma.

 “Accept the diagnosis and reject the prognosis.”

-Paul credits having a positive attitude as a huge part of winning the battle against his prognosis, but he also knows that following up his steely resolve with some radical, consistent actions is the main thing that helped to save his life.
+Paul credits having a positive attitude as a huge part of winning the battle against his prognosis, but he also knows that following up his steely resolve with some radical, consistent actions is the main thing that helped to prolong his life.

 Inspirational cancer survivor and author of ‘Poetic Medicine’, Paul Kraus: https://t.co/PzaGZaQNrr https://t.co/xQzP0awKAY pic.twitter.com/35TWBT1YTQ